Maergoth/EQ2Sharts/README.md

 The plugin uses ACT's `SettingsSerializer` to bind UI controls to an XML config file (`%APPDATA%\Advanced Combat Tracker\Config\EQ2Sharts.config.xml`).
 All text boxes, checkboxes, trackbars, and the overlay bounds are serialized on plugin exit and restored on load.

-## Installation

-1. Copy `EQ2Sharts.cs` into ACT via **Plugins → Plugin Listing → Browse** (select the `.cs` file directly).
-2. ACT compiles and loads the plugin.
-The **EQ2Sharts** tab appears with configuration options.
-3. Enter your channel name(s), adjust patterns if needed, and enable the overlay.

 ## Configuration

 | Setting | Description |